 The science review will evaluate the quality of the research using mutually agreed-upon performance measures.
-The general elements of the review should include assessment of 1) Quality, creativity, integrity, and credibility; 2) timeliness, scale, and scope; 3) science connected to the application and operational implementation of policy; 4) capacity-building; 5) education; 6) efficiency; 7) social science integration; and 8) diversity, equity, inclusion, and accessibility.
-The review will also evaluate the linkages between the CI strategic or science plans, the NOAA Strategic Plan, and the business plan that was part of the original proposal.
+The general elements of the review should include assessment of 1) Quality, creativity, integrity, and credibility; 2) timeliness, scale, and scope; 3) science connected to the application and operational implementation of policy; 4) capacity-building; 5) education; 6) efficiency; and 7) social science integration.
 A list of standard science review questions to be answered by the CI is included in (Appendix D).
 The CI is expected to provide the review panel with responses to a list of standard review questions at least two (2) weeks prior to the review.